short stays in Sliema

-    Looza is also of superior quality to the shared apartments offered by the University of Malta that are often not well maintained.
+Our accommodation is also of superior quality to the shared apartments offered by the University of Malta that are often not well maintained.

 Testimonial from our guestbook :

 The location is perfect if you have a placement at Mater Dei or are studying at the University both of which are less than 10 minutes walk away.
 There is a large bus terminus at the hospital where you can catch a bus to pretty much anywhere on the island.
-The accommodation is clean and comfortable, and the kitchenette is very well equipped.
+The accommodation is clean and comfortable and the kitchenette is very well equipped.
 There is a large roof terrace which is perfect for evening meals.
 The internet connection is fast and reliable.
 I chose to have breakfast included, which was delicious and very reasonably priced.
 Stefie and George are very friendly and helpful.
 I would definitely stay here again if I come back to Malta!
-Andrew from Scotland
+Andrew from Scotland (Guest at Looza Residence)

 Enquire for accommodation at walking distance from the hospital for a carefree stay.